JEADI among UNM Faculty

 DEI established several resources to address each of these challenges.
 They include:

-1. Making the DiversityEdu online course available to faculty search committee members; this online course which provides implicit bias awareness and mitigation strategies, along with tools for implementing diversity-competent searches, and is required for faculty research committee members starting AY21);
+1. Making the DiversityEdu at UNM online course available through Learning Central to faculty search committee members; this online course (FSC 101) provides implicit bias awareness and mitigation strategies, along with tools for implementing diversity-competent searches, and is required for faculty research committee members starting AY21);

 2. Establishing the Inclusive Excellence Postdoc and Visiting Scholars Program; the central feature of this new program draws from the National Center for Faculty Development and Diversity (NCFDD) resources and other best practices to require a substantive mentoring plan; the program also provides incentives to senior faculty to receive diversity education, so they will be more effective mentors to postdocs and junior faculty (for main campus tenure-granting departments);